caru/StenoTutor/README.md

 Installation
 ------------

+* Make sure the a recent version of Java is installed
-* Download and extract binary distribution in a directory of your choice.
+* Download [the repository zip file](https://github.com/caru/StenoTutor/archive/master.zip) in a directory of your choice.
+* Extract the folder corresponding to your system on your hard drive.
+For example, if you use Linux 32-bit, extract the folder named "application.linux32/"
 * Optionally tweak session.properties in "data/" subdirectory.
 * Run Plover.
 It can be disabled, but it must be running.